Rinaldo/redux-optix/README.md

 `payload => stateSlice => newStateSlice`
 `(payload, meta) => stateSlice => newStateSlice`

 Updates the piece of state at the path specified.
-It is first called with arguments (see `arity`) from the action, then with the piece of state, and should return an update to that piece of state.
+It is first called with the contents of the action (see `arity`), then with the piece of state, and should return an update to that piece of state.
 The default value is `payload => () => payload`.

 #### `always`

 `any`

-Shorthand for setting state to a constant value.
-If both `handler` and `always` are specified, `handler` takes precedence. `always` is ignored if set to `undefined`.
+Shorthand for setting state to a constant value. `always` is ignored if set to `undefined` or if `handler` is specified.

 #### `arity`

 `0 | 1 | 2`

 Determines how many arguments the `handler` function is initially called with.
-If neither `payloadCreator` nor `metaCreator` are specified, it also sets the arity of the default action creator.
-If `metaCreator` is specified, the default value is 2.
-If `always` is specified and `handler` is not, it is 0.
-In all other cases the default value is 1.
+Also sets the arity of the default action creator if neither `payloadCreator` nor `metaCreator` are specified.
+If `arity` is 1, the handler is called with the action's payload.
+If it is 2, the handler is called with both the action's payload and meta properties.
+The default value is 1 except it's 2 when `metaCreator` is specified and it's 0 when `always` is specified and `handler` is not.

 #### `payloadCreator`